bennetrr/bennetr.me/src/content/projects/covid-simulation.md

 ---
+index: 1
 title: Covid Simulation
-description: Simulate the course of a covid contagion wave with many parameters and settings.
+description: Simulate the course of a COVID-19 contagion wave with many parameters and settings.
 technologies:
   - java
   - greenfoot